nirmaljitkaur/Doors2Heaven/README.txt

 1405
 2024-02-19
-##Part 6: Controller Actions and Views
+##Part 6:Controller Actions and Views
 Get into controller actions and views.
 Then processed and displayed data in the appropriate views and Edit, Details, and Delete links are generated.